rill-js/refresh-with/README.md

 # API

 ###`ctx.res.refreshWith(setters:Object, options:Object)`
-Similar to calling `ctx.res.refresh` but will update the current querystring with `setters`.
+Similar to calling `ctx.res.redirect` but will update the current querystring with `setters` and default the `url` to the current `href`.
-Specify the `options.back` option as `true` to automatically redirect to the `referrer` page.
+Specify the `options.url` option as `back` to automatically redirect to the `referrer` page.

+You can also specify `options.alt` for the fallback when using `options.url = 'back'`.

 ---